Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 Where to stay in Lake Atitlan: Overview

-This is a long post, but it includes everything you need to make a well-informed decision.
+This is a detailed guide, but it has everything you need to make a well-informed decision.

-If you don’t have time to read the whole post, below is an overview of the 9 best towns, with the top-recommended accommodation for each –
+If you don’t have time to read the whole guide, here is an overview of the 9 best towns, plus my top accommodation picks for each –

-San Pedro: Best for backpackers & budget travelers (Amigos)
+San Pedro: for backpackers & budget travelers (Amigos)

-San Juan: Best for art & cultural immersion (Eco Hotel Uxlabil Atitlan)
+San Juan: for art & culture (Eco Hotel Uxlabil Atitlan)

-Jaibalito: Best for tranquility (La Casa del Mundo)
+Jaibalito: for tranquility & views (La Casa del Mundo)

-San Marcos: Best for spirituality & yoga (Lush Atitlan)
+San Marcos: for spirituality & yoga (Lush Atitlan)

-Santa Cruz: Best for adventure seekers (Free Cerveza)
+Santa Cruz: for adventure & views (Free Cerveza)

-Santiago Atitlan: Best for authenticity & history enthusiasts (Hotel Bambu)
+Santiago Atitlan: for authenticity & history (Hotel Bambu)

 General Tips